wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 3.0.4 =
+* Quick Fix with Dashboard Cards.
+Some of you had CSS problems with the cards.
+They should be fixed, now.
+* Compatibility with Custom Permalinks plugin.

 = 3.0.3 =
 * New Feature.
 So far, external goals were only tracked if the user clicked a